abemscac/pies-doc/docs/react/component-rendering.md

 If you don't know what call stack is, don't panic just yet!

 Call stack is a part of the [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop) in JavaScript.
-To be honest, it's not really necessary to know it due to the fact that most of the update requests are triggered by user-initiated events (for example, clicking a button or submitting a form), which will be the first function call in the call stack most the time.
+To be honest, it's not really necessary to know it due to the fact that most of the update requests are triggered by user-initiated events (i.e. clicking a button or submitting a form), which will be the first function call in the call stack most the time.
 That means the call stack will usually be empty when the execution of the event handler is done.

 It may sound scary, but it's actually not something ver y difficult to understand.
 If you still want to know what call stack or event loop is, we recommend you watch this awesome talk by Philip Roberts. [*What the heck is the event loop anyway?*](https://youtu.be/8aGhZQkoFbQ)